rockettheme/docs/Docs/accounts_billing/faq.md

 You can also renew your subscription from this page.
 More details can be found in our [Upgrades and Renewals][upgrades] guide.

+### How Do I Pull Up a Printable Invoice?

+Printable invoices are available to you any time you need.
+You can access this information through your **Order History** page.
+You can access this page by selecting **Order History** through the drop-down menu located next to your user photo at the top of each page on the RocketTheme site.

+![][orderhistory]

+Once you have reached this page, simply select the printer icon next to the order you wish to have an invoice for.
+A detailed printable invoice will appear in a new tab.

 [licenses]: site_licenses.md
 [comparison]: comparisons.md
 [upgrades]: upgrades_and_renewals.md
 [purchases]: assets/purchases.jpg
+[orderhistory]: assets/orderhistory.jpg